OPENDAP/bes/modules/dmrpp_module/data/README.md

 ## `ingest_s3bucket` - building _dmr++_ files from files held in S3.
 The shell script `ingest_s3bucket` utilizes the AWS CLI to list the contents of an S3 bucket.
-The name of each object in the bucket is checked against either the default or user supplied regex.
-Each matching file is retrieved from S3 and then a _dmr++_ is built from it.
-Once the _dmr++_ file is built the downloaded object is deleted, unless otherwise instructed.
+The name of each object in the bucket is checked against either the defaukt or user supplied regex.
+Each matching file is retrieved from S3 and then a _dmr++_ is built from the retrived data object.
+Once the _dmr++_ file is built the downloaded object is deleted unless otherwise instructed.
 The code relies on the AWS CLI being installed and configured using the `aws configure` command (or it's equivalent).

 ```
  Usage: ingest_s3bucket [options]